hannayusuf97/Unzip/README.md

 Go to Administration and navigate to File Actions, Add New Actions and Paste the script Enable and show in context menu

 Done, Enjoy!

+*Find an update version on the unzip-1.1 branch*